Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 3. **Scan Images:** Images used in the target production environment MUST be automatically scanned for security issues (see [{{site.TITLE_SSDLC_SECOP_CONTAINERSEC}}]({{site.URL_SSDLC_SECOPP_CONTAINERSEC}})).

-4. **Scan Cofiguration:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.
+4. **Scan Configuration:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.

 5. **Scan for Disclosed Secrets:** Repositories MUST be automatically scanned for disclosed secrets.